stephengold/Wes/README.md

 Summary of features:

+ + extract a time-range from an animation
+ + resample an animation track at a new frame rate
  + retarget animations from one model/skeleton to another
  + interpolate between keyframes using a wide assortment of algorithms
  + reverse an animation track
- + trim a track in the time domain (behead and/or truncate)
  + chain 2 tracks together
  + repair certain issues with animation tracks